-Dairy Producers Adopt Practices that Turn into Profit
+Dairy Producers Adopt Practices that Turn Profit

 Iowa State University Extension and Outreach dairy specialists conduct Dairy Days, an annual series of seminars, as a way of providing producers information about production practices important to them.
 In 2013, 230 people attended thesevenseminars.
 To better understand the value of the seminars, participants were asked to complete a survey; 92 participants responded to provide the following information.